Galilee: Byzantine period

-Jewish community in the area decreased throughout the Byzantine era while a Christian settlement grew.
-The third and fourth centuries are when several Jewish sites, according to archeological data, were abandoned, and some Christian villages were built on or near abandoned villages.
-Some settlements, including Rama, Magdala, Kafr Kanna, Daburiyya, and Iksal, which historical sources and archeological evidence indicate were Jewish during the Roman period, were now inhabited by Christians, or at least had a significant Christian population.
-Religious segregation between Christian and Jewish villages is a defining characteristic of the villages throughout this time, except for the exceptional cases of Capernaum and perhaps Nazareth, due to their sanctity in Christian tradition.
+Demographically, during the fourth century the entire region witnessed a significant population decrease, resulting in the abandonment of several notable settlements.
+In approximately 320 CE, Christian bishop Epiphanius reported that all the major cities and villages in Galilee were entirely Jewish.
+During the Byzantine period, however, Galilee's Jewish population experienced a decline, while Christian settlement grew.
+Archaeological data indicates that in the third and fourth centuries, several Jewish sites were abandoned, and some Christian villages were established on or near these deserted locations.
+Certain settlements, such as Rama, Magdala, Kafr Kanna, Daburiyya, and Iksal, which were materially Jewish during the Roman period, were now predominantly inhabited by Christians or had a significant Christian population.
+Safrai and Liebner argue that the decline of the Jewish population and the expansion of the Christian population in the region were separate events that happened at different times.
+Throughout this period, religious segregation between Christian and Jewish villages endured, with few exceptions like Capernaum and perhaps Nazareth, due to their sanctity in Christian tradition.